Looking ahead to a more flexible future of work

 As businesses embrace the cultural shift towards flexible working, is it safe to say this change is permanent?
 Find out how the “new normal” can bring efficiencies to your business such as cost savings and increased productivity.

 Our new research report, The flexible future of work, reveals how attitudes towards remote working have changed during this period.
-With many business owners surprised by how effectively their employees have been able to work from home.
+With many business owners surprised by how their employees have been able to work from home effectively.

-Last year, only 30% of UK employees had experienced working from home.1 But now employers have seen the benefits first-hand, 74% of companies are planning to make a permanent shift to more remote working.2
+Last year, only 30% of UK employees had experienced working from home.1 But now employers have seen the benefits first-hand, 74% of companies are planning to make a permanent shift to more remote working with a digitally enabled workforce.2

 74% of companies are planning to permanently shift to more remote working2

-Aside from salary, workers say flexibility is the most important benefit they consider when choosing a new job.
+Aside from salary, workers say flexible working hours is the most important benefit they consider when choosing a new job.
 So more flexibility could be the key to a happier workforce.
 But what other benefits could flexibility bring to your business?

-You can save on business trips too.
+Another benefit of working remotely is saving on business trips.
 According to our report, before the COVID-19 pandemic, a fifth of workers were going on UK business trips at least once a week.
 In future, many of us would like to travel less often for work.
 A quarter of respondents considered business trips unnecessary and felt they could be replaced with video calls and virtual meetings.